 Focus on extending your spine, not compressing the low back, by drawing your heart forward.
 Hold this pose for 1-3 minutes.

-Place the Prana Half Bolster between your inner thighs and squeeze to fire up your core.
+Place the Mini Prana Bolster between your inner thighs and squeeze to fire up your core.
 If needed interlace your fingers behind your head for support and lift your shoulders off the floor.
 Scoop your core in and up, drawing your pubic bone toward your sternum bone.

 Adjust your arm and leg positions to vary the intensity.
 Bend your knees to lower the intensity, or keep them straight to increase it.
 Also, increase the challenge by reaching your arms forward or straight up.
 Hold for 5 slow breaths, then release.
 Repeat three times.